cclib/cclib.github.io/_sources/data_notes.txt

     * gconv2: rms of gradient elements (3.0E-04)
     * gconv5: maximum element of nuclear displacement (1.8E-03)
     * gconv6: rms of nuclear displacement elements (1.2E-03)
-    * gconv7: difference between final energies from previous and current geometry optimization iterations (5.0E-05)
+    * gconv7: difference between final energies from previous and current geometry optimisation iterations (5.0E-05)

 Note that a value for gconv7 is not available until the second iteration, so it is set to zero in the first element of `geovalues`_.